jibeproject/jibe-vis/data-preparation/JIBE-vis-data-preparation-R.md

 network_variables <- list(
-  edgeID = 'identifier – unique for link but same for both directions', name = 'road name', linkID = 'identifier – based on edgeID but unique in both directions', fwd = 'binary – forward or reverse direction', carSpeedLimitMPH = 'speed limit in mph', car85PercSpeedKPH = 'observed vehicle speeds in kph',
+  edgeID = 'identifier – unique for link but same for both directions', name = 'road name', fwd = 'binary – forward or reverse direction', carSpeedLimitMPH = 'speed limit in mph', car85PercSpeedKPH = 'observed vehicle speeds in kph',